 ‘Go ahead.’
 Sirius rolled over onto his back.
 ‘I might fall asleep, too.’

-‘After you were knocked out, I duelled Bellatrix across the atrium and disarmed her, but the orb containing the prophecy was broken and we both heard the words.’
+‘After you were knocked out, I duelled Bellatrix in the atrium and disarmed her, but the orb containing the prophecy was broken and we both heard the words.’

 ‘So Voldemort will know what it says,’ Sirius said.
 ‘What did it say?’

-‘The one with the power to vanquish the Dark Lord approaches… born to those who have thrice defied him, born as the seventh month dies… and the Dark Lord will mark him as his equal, but he will have power the Dark Lord knows not… and either must die at the hand of the other for neither can live while the other survives… the one with the power to vanquish the Dark Lord will be born as the seventh month dies… Bellatrix heard the whole thing, but when Voldemort turned up, I killed her before she could tell him.’
+‘The birth of the one with the power to defeat Voldemort.
+My birth.
+And then, either must die at the hand of the other for neither can live while the other survives.
+Bellatrix heard the whole thing, but when Voldemort turned up, I killed her before she could tell him.’

 ‘She deserved to die, if not worse.’

 Someone… He stifled a groan.
-Fleur’s going to be really pissed with me.
+Fleur’s going to be really pissed.

-‘We duelled again in the atrium, made a bit of a mess of it actually.’
+‘We duelled again in the atrium, made a bit of a mess of it, actually.’
 Harry grinned.
-‘He knew some already somehow, but I told him most of the rest of the prophecy in return for being able to leave with you.
+‘Somehow he knew the first lines of it already, but I told him most of the rest in return for being able to leave with you.
 The Order of the Phoenix didn’t turn up, though I’m sure I saw Dumbledore just as I apparated us away.’

 ‘I sent the warning,’ Sirius muttered.
 ‘They should’ve come, they all know what it means.’